xiaohui-victor-li/ThemeBERT-UDA/README.md

   ```

 - **Section II: Modelling & Research.** Implement the research and reproduce the findings as is shown in the report.

 ​		This section covers the major research part of the project.
 It starts by the study on real news dataset:

- 		1. preprocesses the input text data --`a.
+​			📍 Preprocesses the input text data --`a.
 Research Data Set-up`, then

- 		1. shows the functionality of implemented modes -- `b.
+​			📍 Shows the functionality of implemented modes -- `b.
 Baseline Topic Models` and `c.
 ThemeBERT Topic Modeling`,

- 		1. compares the model performance `[ Core ] Research Results` subsection
+​			📍 Compares the model performance `[ Core ] Research Results` subsection

-​		Furthermore, it conducts the study within the 20 newsgroup benchmark dataset in the following block.
+​		Furthermore, it conducts the study within the 20 newsgroup benchmark dataset in the following code block:

 ​			`Topic Model Comparison on Benchmark Dataset: 20 Newsgroups`